microsoft/cask/docs/GenerateHashPseudoCode.md

 # GenerateHash Pseudo-code

-1. Examine the provided secret to determine if it is a CASK primary key.
+1. Examine the provided secret to determine if it is a valid CASK primary key.
 If it is not, return an error.
 1. Let N = number of bytes in the provider data of the CASK secret.
 (N may be 0 if there is no provider data.)
 1. Allocate storage for the CASK hash:
     - 33 bytes for padded HMACSHA256 or 48 bytes for HMACSHA384